frisb/fdboost/README.md

 FDBoost is a collection of utilities for FoundationDB enhancing the functionality of the FoundationDB node.js bindings.

-Includes a high performance range key counting method and
+Includes utilities for encoding tuples with strongly typed values and a high performance range key counting method (thanks to Christophe Chevalier @Doxsense).

 This module is still early alpha and work is in progress.
 All contributions are welcome.